Arliss Howard: Early life and education

-Howard was born in Independence, Missouri.
-He has a sister, Joy Howard, and two younger brothers, Jim and Kip.
-He graduated from Truman High School and Columbia College.
+Howard is a native of Independence, Missouri.
+He received an English literature degree from Columbia College.
+Before committing to acting, Howard worked in the Wyoming oil industry, on a New Mexico ranch, and lived in Hawaii.

 Career

-Howard established his career with roles in the films Full Metal Jacket, Men Don't Leave, Ruby, and Natural Born Killers.
+Howard established his career with roles in the films Full Metal Jacket (1987), Tequila Sunrise (1988), Men Don't Leave (1990), Ruby (1992), The Sandlot (1993), Natural Born Killers (1994), and To Wong Foo, Thanks for Everything!
+Julie Newmar (1995).
 He was nominated for two CableACE Awards for his roles in the television films Somebody Has to Shoot the Picture and The Man Who Captured Eichmann, winning for the former.

-In 1997, he portrayed billionaire John Hammond's evil nephew Peter Ludlow in the film The Lost World: Jurassic Park and U.S. Vice President John C. Calhoun in the film Amistad.
+In 1997, Howard portrayed billionaire John Hammond's evil nephew Peter Ludlow in the film The Lost World: Jurassic Park, and U.S. Vice President John C. Calhoun in the film Amistad; both films were directed by Steven Spielberg.

-Howard has had a recurring role in the CBS weekly drama series Medium and has directed several episodes.
-He also starred in and directed the films Big Bad Love and Dawn Anna, both co-written with James Howard, his brother.
-His wife, Debra Winger, starred in both films.
-In 2010 he played Kale Ingram, a benignly duplicitous supervisor at an American intelligence agency, in the TV series Rubicon, which was canceled by AMC after 13 episodes.
-Howard appeared in the 2011 feature Moneyball.
+Howard has had a recurring role in the NBC weekly drama thriller series Medium and has directed several episodes.
+He also starred in and directed the films Big Bad Love (2001) and Dawn Anna (2005), both co-written with James Howard, his brother.
+Howard's wife, Debra Winger, starred in both films.
+In 2009, Howard starred in the science fiction drama film The Time Traveler's Wife.
+In 2010, he played Kale Ingram, a benignly duplicitous supervisor at an American intelligence agency, in the TV series Rubicon, which was canceled by AMC after 13 episodes.
+The following year, Howard appeared in the feature Moneyball.

 Howard has extensive stage credits, including a role in the 2009 revival of August Wilson's Joe Turner's Come and Gone on Broadway.
-He has appeared in several productions at the American Repertory Theatre (ART) in Cambridge, Massachusetts, including Paula Vogel's How I Learned to Drive, with Winger, and Bertolt Brecht's In the Jungle of the Cities, directed by Robert Woodruff.
-He was also seen as Mikhail Lvovich Astrov in Anton Chekhov's Uncle Vanya, and Nikolai Ivanov in Chekhov's Ivanov, with Winger playing the role of Anna.
+He has appeared in several productions at the American Repertory Theater (ART) in Cambridge, Massachusetts, including Paula Vogel's How I Learned to Drive, with Winger, and Bertolt Brecht's In the Jungle of the Cities, directed by Robert Woodruff.
+Howard was also seen as Mikhail Lvovich Astrov in Anton Chekhov's Uncle Vanya, and Nikolai Ivanov in Chekhov's Ivanov, with Winger playing the role of Anna.

 Howard joined the cast of a CBS political drama pilot titled Ways & Means with Patrick Dempsey in June 2020.
+That same year, he starred in the film Mank.

 Personal life

 Howard is married to actress Debra Winger.
-He has two sons, Sam Howard (born 1987) from his previous marriage to talent agent Karen Sellars, and Gideon "Babe" Howard (born 1997) with Winger.
+He has two sons, Sam (born 1987) from his previous marriage to talent agent Karen Sellars, and Gideon "Babe" (born 1997) with Winger.